davidhildebrand/hildebrand16/Hildebrand16_guide.md

 To pan within the 3D viewer, click and drag the *right mouse button*.
 Several additional view and color settings are available in the 3D view and selection panes.

-It can be helpful to change the color associated with different objects in the 3D viewer.
-To change a specific
+For example, it can be helpful to change the color associated with different neurons in the 3D viewer.
+The *Colorize* button in the Selection Table randomly assign colors to all neurons selected in the selection table:

+![alt text][STc]

+One can also search for a particular neuron or class of neurons by name or annotation and specify the desired color:

+![alt text][STsc]

 [Tb3D]: https://github.com/davidhildebrand/hildebrand16/raw/master/images/Toolbar_3Dview.png "Toolbar 3D view"
 [V3Dp]: https://github.com/davidhildebrand/hildebrand16/raw/master/images/View_3D.png "3D view pane"